desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace does not exist;
+* The subspace does not exist;
-* the destination section does not exist;
+* The destination section does not exist;
-* the user group does not exist;
+* The user group does not exist;
-* the signer has no permission to manage user groups inside the section;
+* The signer has no permission to manage user groups inside the section;
-* the signer has no permissions to manage user groups or set permissions inside the destination section.
+* The signer has no permissions to manage user groups or set permissions inside the destination section.

 ## Msg/SetUserGroupPermissions
 A user group permissions can be set using the `MsgSetUserGroupPermissions`.